jart/lobstermacs/README.markdown

 - You can press `F1` at any time to make the menu bar show up.

-- If you picked *one feature* to learn, it should be "IDO"--one of emacs' most hyped features.
+- If you picked *one feature* to learn, it should be "IDO"---one of emacs' most hyped features.
 IDO lets you navigate and switch between a large number of files, very efficiently and intuitively.